 Nothing can be compared with a sound immune system, especially when because it shields you against myriads of health conditions.
 Thankfully, thyme is a go-to option when it comes to herbs that can help boost your immunity.

-First off, thyme is an excellent source of Vitamin A & C, both of which plays a major role in enhancing the defense level of your immune system.
-Vitamin C in thyme helps in stimulating the production of white blood cells to give your immune system a huge boost.
-It also contributes largely to the production of collagen, one of the essentials your body needs to create and repair cells muscles, tissues, and blood vessels.
+Vitamin C in thyme helps to stimulate the production of white blood cells to give your immune system a huge boost.
+It also contributes largely to the production of collagen, one of the essentials your body needs to create and repair cells, muscles, tissues, and blood vessels.

-Increasing your thyme intake isn’t just limited to the aforementioned benefits alone as the herb also plays a significant role in improving the digestive system.
+Increasing your thyme intake isn’t just limited to the aforementioned benefits alone, as the herb also plays a significant role in improving the digestive system.
 How?

-Thyme, when ingested helps in inhibiting the multiplication of harmful gases in the stomach, which in turn gives the digestive health a huge boost.
+Thyme, when ingested, helps in inhibiting the multiplication of harmful gases in the stomach, which in turn gives the digestive health a huge boost.
 In addition to that, thyme also exhibits antispasmodic effects and might help relieve intestinal cramps.

 Respiratory ailments are quite widespread across different countries of the world, and they might result in serious health problems or even death if not well handled.
 These are diseases like bronchitis, chronic asthma, congestion, colds, flu, blocked sinuses, etc.